piedelre93/VeGA-for-de-novo-desing/README.md

 🛠️ **User-defined modifications:**

--`SMILES_FILE` Path to the .smi or .txt file containing your custom training dataset |
+- `SMILES_FILE` Path to the .smi or .txt file containing your custom training dataset |
 - `Epochs` Number of training epochs.
 You can reduce this for quicker testing |

 ### 🔹 Cell 3: Transformer Architecture